-The year-round curriculum is a web-based program with two on-campus weekend seminar meetings per semester.
+The year-round curriculum is a web-based program with two face-to-face seminar intensives at the beginning and end of the program, and one virtual midpoint seminar intensive at the end of the first year.
 The program itself consists of nine, 3-unit courses, and a final 6-unit project for a total of 33 units.
-Students take two courses per semester (6 units) for four semesters and complete their project in two semesters enabling them to complete the program in two years.
-As a DNP student you will also have extensive practice-based experience in your own community.
-An extended 3 year curriculum is available.
+Students take two courses per semester and complete their final DNP scholarly project at the end of the second year (last two semesters) enabling them to complete the program in two years.
+As a DNP student you will also have an extensive practice-based immersion experience in your own community.
+An extended 3-year curriculum is available.

 Web-Based Curriculum for Working Professionals

 - Self-directed web-based courses accessed over the internet.
 These courses use a highly self-directed approach in guiding students through the examination of course concepts which reflect the complexity of practice at the doctoral level.
 While the readings and websites provide the necessary background information, assignments and online discussions provide the opportunity for you to process the information, internalize key concepts and demonstrate learning.